Lever-age/leverage/README.md

 ## Technology

-Uses Django web framework for the backend with a postgres production database (sqlite3 currently as development database).
+Uses Django web framework for the backend with a postgres database.
+On the frontend, BackboneJS is used and communicates to the backend via Django Rest Framework.
-AngularJS is used as the fronteend and has a two way connection with the database using a rest framework (Django rest framework).

 ## Documentation